 Navajo Nation police ask for public's help in locating missing person

-The Navajo Nation Police Crownpoint District is asking for the public’s help in locating a missing person.
+The Navajo Nation Police Chinle District is asking for the public’s help in locating a missing person.

-Authorities say 43-year-old Norman Holtsoi Yazzie was last seen leaving his home in Twin Lakes, New Mexico.
-His family states they last had text message contact with him on December 23, 2022.
-They believe Yazzie may be in Farmington or Kirkland, New Mexico.
+Authorities say 29-year-old Leslie Mitchell last had contact with his family on December 13, 2022.
+He may be in Phoenix, Arizona, and is in between treatment centers.

-He is described as a Native American male, 5’ 7”, 230 pounds with black hair and dark brown eyes.
-He wears prescription glasses with black upper frames.
+Mitchell is described as a Native American male, 5’ 10”, 185 pounds, with black hair and dark brown eyes.
+He has multiple tattoos.